DMathas/exoplanet_class_and_ESI_prediction/README.md

 # exoplanet_class_and_ESI_prediction
-This project, developed in June 2023, focuses on the analysis and classification of exoplanets based on various features.
+This project, developed in June 2023, focuses on the analysis and classification of the habitability of exoplanets based on various features.
 The primary goals include identifying habitable exoplanets and predicting the Earth Similarity Index (ESI) of different celestial bodies.

 # Packages Used:
 Pandas and NumPy: For data manipulation and analysis.